The Applications Process

 A course-by-course evaluation is required and all course work must be designated as undergraduate, graduate or professional.
 LMU-DCOM will honor evaluations from one of the above services.
 The evaluation must be sent to CASPA by the applicant after the course work has been evaluated by either one of the above services mentioned.

 Applicants are required to submit three letters of reference.
-References should be as follows: at least one letter/reference from a physician assistant (PA), osteopathic or allopathic physician (DO or MD) or other health care professional and at least one letter/reference from the applicant's pre-professional advisor, science professor or former employer.
+References should be as follows: At least one letter/reference must be from a physician assistant (PA).
+A second letter must be from a physician assistant, physician, dentist, podiatrist, or optometrist.
+The third letter must be from an academic advisor, science/mathematics professor, or current/recent employer.
 Letters of reference should be submitted to CASPA online.

 All applicants are asked to read and adhere to the CASPA Admissions Code of Cooperation available on the CASPA website at https://portal.caspaonline.org/caspa2008/admissions_Code.htm.